Can Decentralized Control Outperform Centralized? The Role of Communication Latency: control design

 \begin{rem}[Gain scaling] The \tcb{optimal feedback} gains $ \{k_\ell^*\}_{\ell=1}^n $ and $ \tilde{\eta}^* $ are to be scaled \tcb{by} $ \nicefrac{1}{\taun}$ according to~\eqref{eq:substitutions-4-normalization}. \end{rem}

-\begin{rem}[Optimal design for double integrators] \tcb{Local minimizer of the original optimization problem approximated by~\eqref{eq:cont-time-double-int-min-var-simplified} can be solved using the gradient-based method proposed in~\cite{8358743}.
-However, this approach does not offer any analytical insight and it does not have any guarantees of computing the globally optimal solution.
-In contrast, the use of a strictly convex approximation~\eqref{eq:cont-time-double-int-min-var-simplified} allows us to draw a parallel to the optimal design for the single-integrator model and provide insight into a \tradeoff.} \end{rem} }
+\begin{rem}[Optimal design for double integrators] \tcb{Local minimizer of the original problem approximated by~\eqref{eq:cont-time-double-int-min-var-simplified} can be solved using the gradient-based method proposed in~\cite{8358743}.
+However, this approach has no guarantees of global optimality and its computational complexity is impractical for large-scale systems.
+In contrast, convex approximation~\eqref{eq:cont-time-double-int-min-var-simplified} draws a parallel to the optimal design for the single-integrator model and provides insight into a \tradeoff.} \end{rem} }